Marquis03/minimal-light/README.md

 # You can use this option to choose between Serif or Sans Serif fonts.
 font: "Serif" # or "Sans Serif"

+# Baidu Analytics ID
+# Please remove this if you don't use Baidu Analytics
+baidu_analytics:

 # Google Analytics ID
 # Please remove this if you don't use Google Analytics
 google_analytics: UA-XXXXXXXXX-X